openjdk/apidiff/src/share/doc/apidiff.md

 you can combine the recommended options for the two modes, specifying both `--patch-module` options for the source files and `--api-directory` for the generated documentation.

+If you want to see or understand how the options are used internally, you can use `--verbose options`, possibly implicitly as part of `--verbose all`.

 ### Comparing different releases of JDK